LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/sendAPI/sendapi-create.md

 ]
 ```

-Nevertheless, we strongly recommend not to create conversations as such, as there is no user information passed in the body of the payload with `type` _userprofile.SetUserProfile_ nor there is any information passed in the body of the payload with `type` _cm.ConsumerRequestConversation_ that will enable targeting the conversation to the right skill or engagement in LiveEngage.
+Nevertheless, we strongly recommend not to create conversations as such, as there is no user information passed in the body of the payload with `type` _userprofile.SetUserProfile_ nor there is any information passed in the body of the payload with `type` _cm.ConsumerRequestConversation_ that will enable targeting the conversation to the right skill or engagement in Conversational Cloud.

 Passing user information is done under the `authenticatedData` object in the body of the payload with the `type` _userprofile.SetUserProfile_.
-If the `authenticatedData` object is not passed (left blank or deleted altogether), there will be no consumer information for the Agent to see in LiveEngage's Agent Workspace.
+If the `authenticatedData` object is not passed (left blank or deleted altogether), there will be no consumer information for the Agent to see in Conversational Cloud's Agent Workspace.
 Under the `authenticatedData` object, you can pass an `lp_sdes` array.
-This array is used to send [engagement attributes (SDEs)](engagement-attributes-types.html) to LiveEngage.
+This array is used to send [engagement attributes (SDEs)](engagement-attributes-types.html) to Conversational Cloud.

-The [SDEs](engagement-attributes-types.html) are used to populate the consumer information for the Agent to see in LiveEngage's Agent Workspace.
+The [SDEs](engagement-attributes-types.html) are used to populate the consumer information for the Agent to see in Conversational Cloud's Agent Workspace.
 Hence, as a best practice we recommend to always pass SDEs when creating a new conversation.

 The SDEs supported for sending are the [Customer Info](engagement-attributes-types.html#customer-info) and [Personal Info](engagement-attributes-types.html#personal-info) SDEs.